marcgg/marcgg.github.com/_posts/2016-03-01-vimrc-example.md

 ### Re-Open Previously Opened File

-I find myself using this literrally all the time.
+I find myself using this literally all the time.
 It's basically `cd -` for your current window and allows you to quickly move back and forth between two files by pressing the Leader key twice.

 	nnoremap <Leader><Leader> :e#<CR>

+_Note that there's already a way of doing it by pressiong `Ctrl + ^`, but I like \<Leader\>\<Leader\> a lot more._

 ## Plugins